 It's a bit redundant in English because we almost always state a subject explicitly in our sentences, but still, our conjugated verbs often go with specific subjects.
 For example, "am" is a present tense conjugation of the verb "be," and it is the form that goes with the subject "I." Using "I" (or "we") also indicates that the speaker is speaking in first person as opposed to second person ("you") or third person ("he," "she," "it," "they").

-It is perhaps clearer in other languages, but conjugated verbs in English can also sometimes tell us something about how many people are participating in the action of the verb.
-For example, singular subjects (he, she, it) in the present simple tense have an “s” added to them when conjugated:
+It is clearer in other languages, but conjugated verbs in English can also sometimes tell us something about how many people are participating in the action of the verb.
+This is called subject-verb agreement.

 Plural subjects (you, we, they) do not have an "s" on the end: